 Rabbi Gershom Sizomu attended the five-year Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles.
 Now an ordained rabbi, he returned to Uganda to bring the Ugandan community into the mainstream of Jewish life and open a Yeshiva School to train teachers and rabbis to serve Jewish communities throughout Africa.

 The Abayudaya – the Jews of Uganda – have continuously embarked on projects that will not only bring change to the Abayudaya but the community at large such as the Delicious Peace (Mirembe Kawomera) Coffee Cooperative in Uganda.

 This coffee initiative is a union of over 1,000 Jewish, Christian, and Muslim coffee farmers founded in 2004 to build peace in their community.

 The Abayudaya – the Jews of Uganda saw this joint effort as a way to encourage farmers of the region to work together instead of fighting over property borders.

 Delicious Peace Coffee can be bought online through the California-based Thanksgiving Coffee Company.

-The Abayudaya Guest House is located the Abayudaya Nabugoye Village.
-Here with American Donations a basic, comfortable Guest House with flush-toilets is available for Visitors to the Jewish Communities in Uganda.
+The Abayudaya Guest House is located in the Abayudaya Nabugoye Village.
+Herewith American Donations have been built.
+It is an essential, comfortable Guest House with flush-toilets is available for Visitors to the Jewish Communities in Uganda.
 You are staying in a small Village.

 Those of Jewish of Faith can enjoy Shabbat in Uganda and even stay with the Abayudaya at their guesthouse at a most reasonable Price